Skip to main content

 Care homes don't publicise MSIF rates because:

-The "Fair Cost Gap" is the difference between what you're being charged and the MSIF benchmark rate for your area.
-This gap represents your potential negotiation leverage.
+The "Fair Cost Gap" is the difference between what you're being quoted and the MSIF benchmark rate for your area.
+This gap helps you understand where the care home's pricing sits relative to what the government considers fair.

 Margaret's situation: